Sid-Bisram/mcb_pipeline/README.md

 2. report_4 - returns full dataset as per question requirement.
 Proc is called with python codebase question_4.py
 3. transfer_to_maintable - stored procedure is used to transfer raw data to final table >happiness_report_maintable<

+# how to run codefiles
+## 1. Question 1 -> Just run the sql scripts
+## 2. Question 2 -> on cmd, run question_2.py
+## 3. Question 3 -> on cmd, run question_3.py.
+User will be prompted for 3 inputs and in the end, the report(csv or parquet) will be downloaded to directory reports in root folder.
+## 4. Question 4 -> on cmd, run question_4.py.
+User will be prompted for 1 input and finally, json file will be donwloaded to reports directory.

+Unfortunately, due to lack of time on my end, i was unable to complete question 5 and 6.